 When you’re prospecting, you’ll often be a potential customer’s first impression of your brand.
 In a market where buyers are increasingly concerned with business’ values, the way you conduct yourself in this initial interaction could win you a lifelong customer—or drive a prospect away for good.

-The bottom line: Good prospects turn into sales.
+The bottom line: Good prospects turn into paying customers.
 In a situation like a pandemic, the greatest security a company can gain is having a pipeline full of potentially high-value customers.
-Nailing your prospecting strategy is critical to that stability.
+Nailing your prospecting strategy and sharpening your sales prospecting techniques are critical to that stability.

 Whether you’re new to the prospecting game or a seasoned pro, these are your go-to strategies for turning contact information into sales.
-Though the techniques may be familiar, you may need to slightly adjust their execution in 2021 to appeal to post-pandemic customers.
+Though these sales prospecting techniques might be familiar, you may need to slightly adjust their execution to appeal to post-pandemic customers.

 1. Book intentional time for prospecting

 While the largest enterprise organizations may have staff who prospect full-time, prospecting is just one element of a sales team’s responsibilities at most businesses.
 To keep prospecting productive, you and your sales agents need to set aside time for it.

 Build prospecting into your calendar just like you would schedule a client meeting.
 Choose the time of day when you have the best energy to spend on cold contacting—but make sure you consider the time frame your prospects are most likely to be reachable, too.

 Determine how frequently you want to have these prospecting sessions given your targets and schedule.
 (We recommend at least one dedicated session each week.)